n-chatzi/max-ext-templates/README.md

 The tilde indicates that object treats audio ( **MSP** ) as opposed to data ( **Max** ).

-Remember to specify, in the ``DSTROOT`` field, the folder in which the external will be built.

 Once built, restart **Max** and test your object.

 ### Xcode